waveaccounting/event-sourcing-example/README.md

     ./scripts/test

-Awesome presuming they pass, try running the server:
+Assuming the tests pass, try running the server:

     ./scripts/server
     # Or on a specific port